 You just don’t expect a short like this with Disney.
 Everything traditionally animated by Disney is usually very polished and fluid.
-I understand what they’re going for here.
-It’s done in such a way that it’s almost roughly like how seeing each segment of the storyboard would be animated together in your head.
-However, it’s still a quirky little short.
+It’s neat to see an animated feature of theirs in such a rough format.

 This is the first of the shorts to actually have a plot, story, as well as beginning, middle and end.

 The short is about a newborn baby who is incredibly intelligent.
 Not only can he talk, but he is also one of the most intelligent super geniuses ever born, even easily debunking one of Einstein’s theories.
 Everyone in the world is fascinated by Baby Weems, and he instantly becomes a public sensation.

 However, his parents can’t even get a second to see him due to his incredibly hectic schedule.
 As he grows more and more famous, it only becomes more difficult to even catch a glimpse of their son, and they get so desperate to have him with them that they put the radio that constantly reports his activities in a bassinet.

 Baby Weems soon falls ill, and the world is taken by storm by the news.
 We get a slue of fairly racist depictions of people across the world including probably the most racist depiction of a black person that I’ve ever seen.
 I was going to avoid posting a screencap, because the shot just makes me that uncomfortable, but I can’t explain this properly without you seeing it so here ya go.